WebCuratorTool/webcurator/README.rst

 WebCurator Store
 ================

-WebCurator webapp for storing web crawler results.
+WebCurator webapp for storing web harvests.

 Synopsis
 --------

-The `webcurator-store` project build produces a ``webcurator-store-<version>.war``, which is used to store the archives produced by the WebCurator web crawlers.
+The `webcurator-store` project build produces a ``webcurator-store-<version>.war``, which is used to store the harvests produced by the WebCurator web crawlers.
 WebCurator Store is part of the `WebCuratorTool set of applications`_.

 Versioning